HUMBI

 The mold-making process included wrapping up Halloween skeletons under layers of fiberglass sheets, hardened by painting on resin.
 This fabrication processed allowed for fabric drapery type of finish on concrete, a material not typically associated with such forms.

-Team: INVIVIA
+Firm: INVIVIA

 Role: Design, Project management, and Co-fabrication at INVIVIA

-Collaborators: Allen Sayegh, Stefano Andreani, Oliver Luo, Jake Welter, Ziyi Zhang, Peter Mabardi
+Team: Allen Sayegh, Stefano Andreani, Oliver Luo, Jake Welter, Ziyi Zhang, Peter Mabardi

 Sound Design Consultant: Eric Sluyter